fatimaranile/daily-scrum-api/README.md

 # DAILY SCRUM BACKEND API

-This is a simple and straightfoward backend project that would handle a developer's daily scrum updates.
+This is a simple and straightforward backend project that would handle a developer's daily scrum updates.

-## List of Technologies:
+## List of Technologies

 - Node.js
 - Express